CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Scenarios_Guide.md

 There cannot be any discrepancies between these different places.
 If there is we need to halt the push to production and fix it.

 ### Ensure all parties are OWNERS
-There is the concept of OWNERS files within OpenShift CI's CI operator in the release repo.
+There is the [concept of OWNERS files within OpenShift CI's CI operator](https://docs.ci.openshift.org/docs/how-tos/onboarding-a-new-component/#repositories-under-existing-organizations) in the release repo.
 They are meant to hold the names of the people responsible for the code being added.
-This will allow them to be added as reviewers to future code changes.
-All members responsible parties should be added to the OWNERS file.
+This will allow them to be reviewers on future code changes.
+All members of responsible parties should be added to the OWNERS file.